rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 }
 ```

 You might be looking at this code example and thinking it is pretty verbose and got some annoy boiler code.
-ES6 has some good syntax sugar to help make this all look clean.
+ES6 has delightful syntax sugar to help make this all look clean.

 Example below of a generator: